-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990, Lee County will not discriminate against qualified individuals with disabilities on the basis of disability in the County's services, programs or activities.
+This is a Notice of Policy that Title II of the Americans with Disabilities Act of 1990 governs the processes and standards by which the County serves its public customers.
+Lee County will not discriminate against qualified individuals on the basis of disability in the County's services, programs or activities.

-Lee County will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in the County's programs, services and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing or vision impairments.
+Lee County will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in the County's programs, services and activities, including qualified sign language interpreters, documents translated into preferred digital or print formats, and other ways of making information and communications accessible to those who use accomodations for speech, hearing, or vision.

 Modifications to Policies and Procedures:

-Lee County will make all reasonable modifications to policies and procedures to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services and activities.
+Lee County will make all reasonable modifications to policies and procedures to ensure that our customers have an equal opportunity to enjoy all of its programs, services and activities.

 Complaints that a program, service or activity of Lee County is not accessible to persons with disabilities should be directed to Joan LaGuardia at 239-533-2314, Florida Relay Service 711, or ADArequests@leegov.com.

-Lee County will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.
+Lee County will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy.